emforrest/ECM2434_Group_Software_Engineering_Project/docs/Pages2.md

 ## Delete Journey Page - `delete.html`

 `delete.html` works within the `base.html` framework, specifically enabling users to permanently remove a journey on the CarbonCommuter platform.
-Titled "Delete Journey," it features a navigation bar for easy access to the Leaderboard and User Profile, streamlining navigation.
-The centerpiece is a confirmation form that underscores the permanence of the deletion process, aiming to prompt thoughtful user action.
+Titled "Delete Journey," it features the site-wide navigation bar for easy access to the Leaderboard and User Profile.
+The centerpiece is a confirmation form that uses a thoughtful user action to ensure the correct journey is deleted.
 Buttons offer a choice between cancelling the action and proceeding with the deletion, balancing user autonomy against irreversible decisions.
-This design marries simplicity with caution, all under the consistent branding and copyright assurance of the site-wide footer.

 ## End Journey Page - `end_journey.html`